Pratye/MEC-Postgres/src/postgres/README.md

   - Execute read-only SQL queries against the connected database
   - Input: `sql` (string): The SQL query to execute
   - All queries are executed within a READ ONLY transaction
+- **uploadCsv**
+  - Upload and process a CSV file into database tables
+  - Input: `sql` (string): The SQL query to execute
+  - All queries are executed within a READ AND WRITE transaction

 ### Resources